MichalLytek/typegraphql-prisma/docs/advanced/custom-operations.md

 sidebar_position: 5
 ---

-You can also add custom queries and mutations to the schema as always, using the generated `PrismaClient` client:
+You can also add custom queries and mutations to the schema as always, using the generated `PrismaClient`:

 ```ts
 @Resolver()